Neurotechnology-Exploration-Team/NXT-WheelChair-Control/README.md

 # NXT-WheelChair-Control
 A library for controlling wheelchairs with R-Net technology used in the NXT Wheelchair project.
 Library code is based on the code written by redragonx in https://github.com/redragonx/can2RNET and refactored into an object-oriented format.

+## Installation notes
+Brainflow is very confusing to install.
+Install it by building from source.
+Build instructions [here](https://brainflow.readthedocs.io/en/stable/BuildBrainFlow.html#compilation-label) and Python installation instructions [here](https://brainflow.readthedocs.io/en/stable/BuildBrainFlow.html).
+This worked installing on the Pi.
+It must be built from source because they don't offer binaries for arm64.

 ## Usage Instructions
 1. Connect a PiCan v2 Hat to a motorized wheelchair's can interface
 2. Follow Raspberry Pi socket setup [here](https://github.com/redragonx/can2RNET?tab=readme-ov-file#raspberry-pi-setup)